AdobeDocs/experience-manager-65.en/help/forms/using/installing-configuring-aem-forms-osgi.md

 If you install an AEM instance in elevated mode, the Visual Studio redistributables are installed automatically during the installation of AEM Forms add-on package.

-To evaluate if the Visual Studio redistributables installed automatically, open the `error.log` file available at the `/crx-repository/logs/` directory.
+To evaluate if the Visual Studio redistributables are installed automatically, open the `error.log` file available at the `/crx-repository/logs/` directory.
 The logs include the following message:

 `Redist <service name> already installed on system, will not attempt re-installation`